Last Updated: September 30, 2024

 Medical Issues

 In 2003, Mourning received a kidney transplant from his cousin so that he could continue playing in the NBA.
 Alonzo hadn't seen this man in 25 years, and his name was Jason Cooper.
-Later that year, Mourning received Cooper's left kidney, which helped him address his focal segmental glomerulosclerosis and continue playing basketball.
+Mourning received Cooper's left kidney, which helped him address his focal segmental glomerulosclerosis and continue playing basketball.

 Alonzo Mourning Career Earnings